optuna/optunahub-registry/package/samplers/simple/README.md

 ## Others
 This package provides an easy sampler base class to implement custom samplers.
-You can make your own sampler easily by inheriting `SimpleSampler` and by implementing necessary methods.
+You can make your own sampler easily by inheriting `SimpleBaseSampler` and by implementing necessary methods.